Religion in India: Communal conflicts

 Aftermath of Hindu-Muslim clashes in Calcutta, following the 1946 Direct Action Day, which was announced by the All India Muslim League to show the strength of Muslim feelings towards its demand for an "autonomous and sovereign" Muslim state called Pakistan.

 Communal conflicts have periodically plagued India since it became independent in 1947.
 The roots of such strife lie largely in the underlying tensions between sections of its majority Hindu and minority Muslim communities, which emerged under the Raj and during the bloody Partition of India.
 Such conflict also stems from the competing ideologies of Hindu nationalism versus Islamic fundamentalism; both are prevalent in parts of the Hindu and Muslim populations.
 This issue has plagued India since before independence.
 The lack of education among the masses and the ease with which corrupt politicians can take advantage of the same has been attributed as the major reason for religious conflicts in India.
-Even though Freedom of religion is an integral part of the India constitution, the inability to hold a communal mob accountable for its collectove actions has limited the exercise of religious freedom in India.
+Even though Freedom of religion is an integral part of the India constitution, the inability to hold a communal mob accountable for its collective actions has limited the exercise of religious freedom in India.

 Alongside other major Indian independence leaders, Mahatma Gandhi and his Shanti sainiks ("peace soldiers") worked to quell early outbreaks of religious conflict in Bengal, including riots in Calcutta (now in West Bengal) and Noakhali District (in modern-day Bangladesh) that accompanied Muhammad Ali Jinnah's Direct Action Day, which was launched on 16 August 1946.
 These conflicts, waged largely with rocks and knives and accompanied by widespread looting and arson, were crude affairs.
 Explosives and firearms, which are rarely found in India, were far less likely to be used.